Meet the Sangha's Staff

 -

-If you're interested in applying, please email a CV and optional cover letter to Maddie Bright at mbright@earthsangha.org.
+If you're interested in applying, please email a CV and, optionally, a cover letter to Michaelanne Makuch at mmakuch@earthsangha.org.
+NVCC Student Internships will also be listed through NVCC Career Connections.